December 2022 Newsletter

 Over the summer, Bridgeable released a report on the current state of social prescribing in Canada and a map that illustrates a high-level view of the current social prescribing pathway across a wide range of social prescribing initiatives in Canada.

-presented their work and shared their full findings and recommendations through an interactive microsite.
+Recently, they presented their work and shared their full findings and recommendations through an interactive microsite.
 There you can explore their process, view their research, watch video reflections from social prescribing practitioners, and see their ideas for how their five building blocks for social prescribing could be implemented.

 Social Prescribing: A Resource for Health Professionals was recently developed by the Centre for Effective Practice (CEP) in collaboration with the Alliance for Healthier Communities and the Canadian Institute for Social Prescribing.
 Clinical leadership of the resource was provided by Dr. Dominik Nowak.